-Climate change is shaping to be one of the most prominent threats so far in the 21th century.
+Climate change is one of the most prominent threats in the 21th century.
 With the shipping industry being an inextricable part of global logistics, it contributes to about 18 percent of some air pollutants.
-The International Maritime Organization (IMO), with this in view has adopted regulations to reduce emissions of Greenhouse Gases (GHG).
-The directive in MARPOL annex 6 to reduce sulfur emissions to 0.5% is currently being enforced since 1st January 2020.
+The International Maritime Organization (IMO), with this in view, has adopted regulations to reduce emissions of Greenhouse Gases (GHG).
+The directive in MARPOL annex 6 to reduce sulfur emissions to 0.5% has been enforced since 1st January 2020.

 Moving towards a better future:

 Countries such as China, Japan, and the Netherlands, are spearheading the change towards zero emissions.
-China is the largest exporter of containerized cargoes; almost one third of the global cumulative.
-The country also houses seven of the top ten container ports in the world, e.g. Shanghai, Singapore, Shenzhen and Ningbo-Zhoushan.
+China is the largest exporter of containerized cargo, almost one-third of the global cumulative.
+The country also houses seven of the top ten container ports in the world, e.g., Shanghai, Singapore, Shenzhen and Ningbo-Zhoushan.
 So naturally China has considerable influence over global maritime practices.

 More immediate goals involve switching the fuel being used in power generation.
 Hydrogen-powered fuel cells, Liquid Natural Gas (LNG), Biogas, Ammonia, or high energy density batteries may be used for power generation.
-LNG and Biogas compatible vessels are already available, and for the most part, the two fuels can be used interchangeably in an LNG compatible ship.
+LNG and Biogas compatible vessels are already available, and for the most part, the two fuels can be used interchangeably in an LNG-compatible ship.
 The reason LNG is not more widely used is the lack of infrastructure for the bunkering of Biogas or LNG.
 China is building such infrastructure for inland shipping purposes, and the construction of 280 LNG inland shipping vessels has already been completed.
 LNG boasts a reduction of about 25% CO2 emissions, 90% NOx emissions, and 100% SO2 emissions.
-Hydrogen used in Fuel cells on the other hand is completely emission-free and could be the fuel of the future.
+Hydrogen used in Fuel cells, on the other hand, is completely emission-free and could be the future fuel.

-The port of Rotterdam has joined the Hydrogen Council, a coalition of companies that are trying to use hydrogen for the energy transition from fossil to renewable.
-There is also a Japanese counterpart of the Hydrogen Council called the Kobe/Kansai Hydrogen Utilization Council; having a similar goal of developing a hydrogen supply chain in the Kobe/Kansai region.
-Japan however is considering ammonia as a fuel due to a few advantages it has over hydrogen.
-Ammonia is easier to store and transport, as opposed to compressing hydrogen which requires cryogenic temperatures.
+The port of Rotterdam has joined the Hydrogen Council, a coalition of companies trying to use hydrogen for the energy transition from fossil to renewable.
+There is also a Japanese counterpart of the Hydrogen Council called the Kobe/Kansai Hydrogen Utilization Council, having a similar goal of developing a hydrogen supply chain in the Kobe/Kansai region.
+Japan, however, is considering ammonia as a fuel due to a few advantages it has over hydrogen.
+Ammonia is easier to store and transport, as opposed to compressing hydrogen, which requires cryogenic temperatures.
 Ammonia is cheaper and has an already developed infrastructure as it is the second most-produced commodity in the world.
 An ammonia fuelled engine is being developed in the Copenhagen facility of MAN Energy Solutions.
-A fuel that has much lower emissions would cause a much smoother transition to other more radical energy solutions.
+A fuel with much lower emissions would cause a much smoother transition to other more radical energy solutions.